-- 2. When you are done exploring the Mastercam Help Center, return to Mastercam. - 3.
+- 2. After exploring the Mastercam Help Center, return to Mastercam. - 3.
 Context-sensitive Help is related to the location in which you click the Help button.
 To view an example of context-sensitive Help, click the Help icon in the Toolpaths Manager.
 Use context-sensitive Help topics to learn about the purpose and options for the dialog box in which you click Help.